 - 180g good quality 70% dark chocolate, chopped

 - 180g eggs (about 3 eggs), whisked

 - 25g Valrhona cocoa powder

 - Cocoa nibs, hazelnut praline, extra chocolate chips (optional)

 - Preheat oven to 180C fan forced.
 Grease a 20cm square cake pan and line with baking paper.

 - Place butter and chocolate in a heatproof bowl over a saucepan of simmering water.

-- Remove from heat and quickly stir in all your ingredients, except the toppings, until just combined.
+- Sift in flour and cocoa powder and mix lightly until just combined.
 Pour into the lined pan.

 - Bake for 28 to 30 minutes or until the toothpick test comes out with moist crumbs on the stick.

 - Set aside to cool completely before removing from pan.